Thermatix/PPLogin/readme.md

 - user_info = will automatically return the user info after having been re-directed from the engine

-- token = will automatically return the token values after having been re-directed by from the engine Token Store
+- token = will automatically return the token values after having been re-directed by from the engine

+-paypal_login(type,options) = used to generate a link or a button to login with paypal. type can be either `:button` or `:link`, the default text is "Login With PayPal" but can be changed by with the `text:` option; You can supply normal link_to or button_to options as well.

+Token Store

 There are several methods to deal with the token